stewebb/eTWIG/design/twig.md

 #### Event Table

-**The event table object** is the collection of events.
+**The event table object** is the collection of **daily events**, so one week should have 7 such objects.
 They are the core content of each TWIG, and also another kind of calendar.

 The event table is another kind of "template" but it can only include the event graphics and not other widgets.
 The Event Table object contains the following properties: